kevinbackhouse/exiv2-team/book/IMaEA.md

 The Community would be well served by a similar task force to investigate complaints about the behaviour of stakeholders and maintainers.
 There are undoubtably stakeholders who would report me.
 However I would be able to complain about a stakeholder if I felt they had behaved inappropriately.

 For sure, I would not welcome my performance being reviewed.
-However a fair, honest and independant review of an issue would be helpful.
+However a fair, honest and independent review of an issue would be helpful.
 The stakeholder and I would shake hands and learn from the situation.
 If the stakeholder or maintainer do not attend the review, their github account should be suspended.

 Another possible solution would be to register a complaint about an individual.
 In the same way as a bug report can be opened on a project, it would be helpful to open a complaint about an individual.
 And that complaint can only be closed by the person who opened it.
 I suspect, we'd quickly discover two things: